Boss Majhi Ladachi: Plot

 It is a love story between a Boss and her Employee.
 Rajeshwari Harshe, The MD of Kutumb Constructions, is strict and unapologetic by nature due to her traumatic past.
 She has childhood trauma which made her hate family and has strict rules against people with big families working under her.
 The only family members she has are her two aunts who saved her and her Cat named Thaku whom she loves dearly.
 Mihir Manjrekar, an Architect by profession is working in her company, and dreams of running his own company one day.
 Mihir is allergic to Cats and belongs to a big, happy family who respect women.
-His family has a matriarchal dynamic and Mihir himself respects strong and opiniated women just like his grandmother and his boss Rajeshwari, but he had to lie to get a job in Kutumb Constructions, one of the top companies in the City, so that he could he could fulfill his father's dreams who unfortunately self harmed, which traumatised the whole family and they were against him going to the city and hence he got a deadline.
+His family has a matriarchal dynamic and Mihir himself respects strong and opinionated women just like his grandmother and his boss Rajeshwari, but he had to lie to get a job in Kutumb Constructions, one of the top companies in the City, so that he could he could fulfill his father's dreams who unfortunately self harmed, which traumatised the whole family and they were against him going to the city and hence he got a deadline.
 Due to a clause in her father's will, Rajeshwari has to marry before she turns 30.
 Unfortunately for her, her toxic aunt and uncle get released from jail early for good behavior and the same day, all her nightmares come face to face.
 She struggles to find a suitable candidate for marriage, until she spots Mihir, who according to her, lives alone with no family and also wants to form his own company.
 After promising him his own Architectural Firm and Mihir being skeptical at first but realising his deadline agrees, Rajeshwari and Mihir decide to Marry each other, Only for her to uncover the numerous lies told by Mihir, on their engagement day.
 With no other option left, Rajeshwari plays along and pretends to be happily married to Mihir in front of his family, only to later realise that she has fallen in love with his Family.
 During their contract based marriage, A lot of problems arise, like the Manjrekar family head, Aau suspecting them of foul play, Rajeshwari's PA who is in love with Mihir tries to expose them and a village girl who is obsessed with Mihir and wants to marry him, The Uncle and Aunt trying hard to expose them.
 Mihir who gets to know about Rajeshwari's past, falls in love with her and tries to make her realise that she feels the same.
 Rajeshwari who never had a friend struggles to realise her love for him and think of it as friendship, meanwhile his Family gets to know the truth and are heartbroken.
 The series ends with Rajeshwari realising her love for Mihir and coming back to the Manjrekar Family.